canvasxyz/canvas/docs/index.md

 </HeroRow>

-Canvas is a runtime for writing distributed TypeScript applications, where each application is verifiable, interoperable, and syncs in realtime over the open web.
+Canvas is a runtime for writing distributed TypeScript applications, where each application is verifiable, interoperable, and syncs server-to-server over the open web.

 A Canvas application is a state machine that defines a database, and a set of actions: